 Kalyra is great traveller, and has been fortunate to experience many things in her five years, but sometimes struggles in big crowds and was just holding it togethor.
 Meanwhile, miss Savannah was taking it all in from the comfort of her stroller.

 Everywhere you turn, in every courtyard and at every bend, the beauty of the place amazes and takes your breath away.
-I remember being very impressed on that first visit in 2002 and this second visit was no less mesmirizing.
+I remember being very impressed on that first visit and this second visit was no less mesmirizing.

 I even captured this shot of a monk looking mesmirized.

-The statues and buildings are huge.
+The statues and buildings are huge!

 Kalyra is just dwarfed by this entry way